sahat/hackathon-starter/README.md

 - Email address

-  - Set SITE_CONTACT_EMAIL as your incoming email address for messages sent to you thru the contact form.
+  - Set SITE_CONTACT_EMAIL as your incoming email address for messages sent to you through the contact form.
-  - Set TRANSACTION_EMAIL as the "From" address for emails sent to users thru the lost password or email verification emails to users.
+  - Set TRANSACTION_EMAIL as the "From" address for emails sent to users through the lost password or email verification emails to users.
 You may set this to the same address as SITE_CONTACT_EMAIL.

 - ngrok and HTTPS
   If you want to use some API that needs HTTPS to work (for example Github or Facebook),